anaclumos/extracranial/Research/pages/Final Cut Pro.md

   ]
 ---

 Final Cut Pro by [[Apple]] Inc. is a professional video editing software with timeline-based editing, multi-camera editing, color grading, visual effects, and audio editing.
 It's famous for its easy-to-use interface and robust editing capabilities and is a go-to for professional video editors, filmmakers, and content creators.
-Only available for macOS.
+Only available for [[macOS]].